Mental Health in the Digital Age

 Dr. Malik admitted to the disturbing and scary side of social media but also emphasized the importance of a rationale in the use of technology.
 He further explained that the narrative of mental health lies with us.
 It depends entirely on people to have a healthy discourse and attitude towards it.
 He further explained that technology can be leveraged to solve the 95 per cent treatment gap for mental health in India since currently, only 5 out of 100 people in the country have access to mental health care.

-The programme concluded with a question posed to the panel by an audience member problems around mental health in rural areas?”
-The panelists went on to explain how identifying the mental health problems that are very susceptible to rural populations such as postpartum depression and making use of the psychiatrists and psychologists that are available in government hospitals is a step forward.
+The programme concluded with a question posed to the panel by an audience member problems around mental health in rural areas.
+The panelists went on to explain how identifying the mental health problems that are very susceptible to rural populations such as postpartum depression and making use of the psychiatrists and psychologists that are available in government hospitals is a step forward towards addressing the treatment gap for mental health in the country.

 As reported by Shefali Mhatre, Intern, Asia Society India Centre